Zeigren/zeigren.github.io/_posts/2017-10-31-NORwegian-Teensy-Clip-Edition.md

 * A computer
 * 2 Amp phone charger

-If you ordered it without the Teensy++ 2.0 installed it will look like this, except with headers and a switch installed.
+If you ordered it without the Teensy++ 2.0 installed it will look like this.
 ![NTCETOPMIN](/assets/img/NTCETOPMIN.jpg){:class="img-responsive"}